shyazanar/inst377-final/README.md

 # Nearby Location Finder

-A web application that helps users find nearby locations based on their descriptions using OpenStreetMap data.
+A web application that helps users find nearby locations based on descriptions like “park,” “restaurant,” or “pharmacy” using real-time data from OpenStreetMap.

+## Project Description

+**Nearby Location Finder** allows users to search for places of interest near them by simply entering descriptive keywords.
+It utilizes OpenStreetMap and Overpass API to retrieve relevant geographic data and displays it interactively with Leaflet.js.
+Designed with simplicity in mind, the app features auto-location detection and a clean, responsive interface for use across devices.

 ## Features